Use pkgsrc on ARM

 # mv /usr/include/iconv.h /usr/include/iconv.h.bak

-I don't want to permit any change of /mnt/array1/system through samba!
+- I don't want to permit any change of /mnt/array1/system

 # locale -a